 Adventures in Odyssey: The audience was let in fairly early on the fact that Mr. Glossman was a mole, but not on who he was working for.

 Paranoia takes this to an extreme; every single character in the game is a traitor working for a different secret society.
+Some of them (especially Internal Security agents and the Illuminati) infiltrate other secret societies.

 In Warhammer 40,000, although most Radical Inquisitors are just Cowboy Cops who do their jobs in ways the bosses on Holy Terra wouldn't approve of, there are quite a few extremists who, for various reasons, abuse their Inquisitorial authority to do things that undermine the Imperium's security.
 Some of them are outright trying to overthrow one or more of the Imperium's ruling bodies.